pawelkopec/Scheduling/README.md

 ## Packages
   * __graph__ package will contain necessary abstraction for building graph algorithms alongside with their basic implementations (neighbour list graph, adjacency matrix graph, colorable interface etc.)
-  * __scheduling__ package will contain graph subclasses needed specifically for this scheduling problem
+  * __scheduling__ package will contain classes needed specifically for this scheduling problem

 ## Status
 In production.
 Not for use.